agmenc/CSVera/README.md

 I use it to edit a prioritised feature-list for applications I am working on.
 This is checked-in to source control, and my collaborators can also edit it.
 If I really mess things up, I revert the change.

+You can display the current feature list to non-techies via a continuous integration server, such as TeamCity.

 Usage
 =====
 * Modify the file csvera.html so that it points to your own CSV file.
 This should have a header row.